 We invite you to peruse Black Sky Nexus: Issue 00000000.
-We also welcome and invite individuals and communities to join our chat room and discuss the articles or contribute to Black Sky.
+We also welcome and invite individuals and communities to join our social space and discuss the articles or contribute to Black Sky.
 The Black Sky DAO launch is being planned on the horizon and we are especially seeking writers, software engineers, researchers, translators, and designers to enter the wormhole.~ Minimize Dystopia ~ Maximize Harmony ~

 Transformative Autonomous Organizations

 That One Time I Attended ETHDenver Not Knowing What a Blockchain is...

 ValiDATE: A Sexual Health Ledger